Over 40 Midlife Sober Dating

 First Date Ideas for the Over-40 Sober Dater

-These give you something to do and talk about, which takes pressure off the conversation and lets chemistry develop naturally.
+These give you something to do and talk about, which takes pressure off the conversation and creates natural points of connection.
+They also tend to be more memorable than a standard dinner-and-drinks format - and memory is what you're trying to build.